 Being able to walk, memorize a variety of facts, or even feeling thirsty is all because of your brain.
-However, this can come to be affected by age.
+However, this can be affected by age.

 As we age, our neurons gradually deteriorate, and as they can’t regenerate, they die.
-This causes the reduction in many brain functions.
+This causes a reduction in many brain functions.
 Therefore, older people are much more vulnerable to dementia.

 Symptoms of Alzheimer’s